top of page

 To get started, please reach out via phone or email to schedule a free 15-minute consultation.
 During this time, we’ll discuss your therapy goals, and you’ll have the opportunity to ask any questions you may have.
 If you feel I’m a good fit for your therapeutic needs, we’ll schedule your first appointment.
-I’ll then send you intake paperwork to complete electronically before our session.
-You’ll also receive a reminder notification via text and email (for telehealth sessions, the reminder will include the Zoom link).

 My fee for couples therapy is $200 per 50-minute session or $300 per 80-minute session.
 Individual therapy is $175 per 50-minute session.

-I am an out-of-network provider.
-While I do not bill insurance companies directly, I can provide you with a statement for potential reimbursement of individual therapy sessions if you have out-of-network benefits.
-For couples therapy, I only offer services on a self-pay basis only.
-This is because health insurance companies require treatment to be "medically necessary" and couples therapy rarely meets this requirement.
+I am not in-network with any health insurances.
+While I do not bill insurance companies directly, I can provide you with a statement for potential reimbursement of individual therapy sessions if you meet medical necessity requirements and have out-of-network benefits.

 The first session will be an initial assessment, where we’ll discuss your individual or relationship history and your goals for therapy.
 During this session, you (or you and your partner(s)) will also have the opportunity to experience how therapy works, review office policies, and go over privacy and confidentiality.